 - Contracts and subcontracts where the price is set by law or regulation

-- Firm-fixed price contracts and subcontracts for acquisition of commercial items
+- Firm-fixed-price contracts and subcontracts for the acquisition of commercial items

 - Contracts or subcontracts less than $7.5 million, if, at the time of award the business unit is not currently performing any CAS covered contracts or subcontracts valued at $7.5 million or greater

 - Subcontracts under the NATO PHM Ship program that are to be performed outside the US by a foreign concern

 - Firm-fixed-price contracts and subcontracts awarded on the basis of price competition without submission of certified cost or pricing data